Fleabane (Conyza species)

 Resistance risk: Moderate

-Comments: Commercial and industrial areas, rights of way, pastures and non-crop areas.
+Comments: Spray up to 8 leaf stage or rosettes up to 10 cm diameter.
+Commercial and industrial areas, rights of way, pastures and agricultural non-crop areas.

 Withholding period: Where product is used to control woody weeds in pastures there is a restriction of 12 weeks for use of treated pastures for making hay and silage; using hay or other plant material for compost, mulch or mushroom substrate; or using animal waste from animals grazing on treated pastures for compost, mulching, or spreading on pasture/crops.